aaronparker/aaronparker.github.io/_posts/2017-12-02-ivanti-application-control-message-boxes.md

 <figure id="attachment_5829" aria-describedby="caption-attachment-5829" style="width: 422px" class="wp-caption aligncenter">[<img class="wp-image-5829 size-full" src="https://stealthpuppy.com/wp-content/uploads/2017/11/DefaultDenied.png" alt="Ivanti Application Control default access denied dialog box" width="422" height="147" srcset="https://stealthpuppy.com/wp-content/uploads/2017/11/DefaultDenied.png 422w, https://stealthpuppy.com/wp-content/uploads/2017/11/DefaultDenied-150x52.png 150w, https://stealthpuppy.com/wp-content/uploads/2017/11/DefaultDenied-300x105.png 300w" sizes="(max-width: 422px) 100vw, 422px" />](https://stealthpuppy.com/wp-content/uploads/2017/11/DefaultDenied.png)<figcaption id="caption-attachment-5829" class="wp-caption-text">Ivanti Application Control default access denied message box</figcaption></figure>

-With [apologies to Guy Leech](https://twitter.com/guyrleech/status/925706951773827072) (the original developer of AppSense Application Manager), this message box doesn&#8217;t fit with Microsoft&#8217;s recommended&nbsp;[Windows 7 or Windows 10 desktop UI guidelines](https://msdn.microsoft.com/en-us/library/windows/desktop/dn742446.aspx)&nbsp;nor display anything useful to the end user that is useful or actionable.
+With [apologies to Guy Leech](https://twitter.com/guyrleech/status/925706951773827072) (the original developer of AppSense Application Manager), this message box doesn&#8217;t fit with Microsoft&#8217;s recommended [Windows 7 or Windows 10 desktop UI guidelines](https://msdn.microsoft.com/en-us/library/windows/desktop/dn742446.aspx) nor display anything useful to the end user that is useful or actionable.
 Side note - on Windows 10, I&#8217;d love to see this particular message as a [notification](https://blogs.msdn.microsoft.com/tiles_and_toasts/2015/07/08/toast-notification-and-action-center-overview-for-windows-10/) instead because there&#8217;s no immediate action the user can take.

 Here&#8217;s another message box - this one is shown for privilege escalation.
 Similar in a sense to a UAC dialogue box, but this forces the user to complete the action for elevating an application with a reason for taking that action that can be audited.